angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/mindfck-devlog-1.md

 <!-- truncate -->

-Building a high-level, usable language that transpiles to brainfuck is a useless project on its own; it is great, however, for learning language design and creating tools to handle less-than-ideal environments.
+Building a high-level, usable language that transpiles to brainfuck is a useless project on its own, it is great; however, for learning language design and creating tools to handle less-than-ideal environments.
 I believe the approach I've taken to make this possible may be useful for solving real-world problems.

 ## Let's Talk About Brainfuck